upman/gchat-copy/README.md

+# DECOMMISSIONED
+Google have added a native "copy link" button to messages and threads now.
+So this extension is no longer relevant and i have paused developed.

+We had a good run.
+Reaching 100k downloads on the chrome web store! 🥳

 # Google Chat Thread Links & Quote Reply
 A chrome extension that adds a button to copy the thread link for every thread on Google Chat.
 Adds a button on each message to quote reply to them.